Part 1: WHERE

 Ted Stevens Olympic and Amateur Sports Act

-The Amateur Sports Act of 1978, also known as the Ted Stevens Act, established the USOC, and gave it exclusive rights to a variety of names, seals, emblems, and badges (and any combination thereof)—we will review those specific rights next month.
-The Act also gave the USOC power to license its marks to others, “to advertise that the contributions, goods, or services were donated or supplied to, or approved, selected, or used by” parties associated with the Committee.
-Enforcement powers were also granted to the USOC, allowing the Committee to take civil action against any person who “uses [its marks] for the purpose of trade, to induce the sale of any goods or services, or to promote any theatrical exhibition, athletic performance, or competition” without express permission.
-This scope goes beyond the rights provided by the Lanham Act, and provides the USOC with extraordinary enforcement rights.
+The Amateur Sports Act of 1978, also known as the Ted Stevens Act, established the USOPC (then referred to as the USOC), and gives it exclusive rights to a variety of names, seals, emblems, and badges (and any combination thereof)—we will review those specific rights next month.
+The Act also gives the USOPC power to license its marks to others, “to advertise that the contributions, goods, or services were donated or supplied to, or approved, selected, or used by” parties associated with the Committee.
+Enforcement powers are also granted to the USOPC, allowing the Committee to take civil action against any person who “uses [its marks] for the purpose of trade, to induce the sale of any goods or services, or to promote any theatrical exhibition, athletic performance, or competition” without express permission.
+This scope goes beyond the rights provided by the Lanham Act, and provides the USOPC with extraordinary enforcement rights.

 San Francisco Arts & Athletics, Inc. v.
 United States Olympic Committee, 483 U.S. 522 (1987)